 2. Get involved in strategic automation

-Technological improvements will mostly displace low-skilled workers.
-This means you will have to shift your business model towards more middle to high-skilled jobs.
-You will thus need to be a high-quality employer that invests in supporting and training their staff.
+The increasing automation of work will mostly affect repetitive and low-skilled jobs.
+This means you will have to shift your business model towards more medium and high-skilled jobs.
+You will need to become a high-quality employer that invests in supporting and training their staff.

-Big data and automation of customer contact services
+Example: automation in customer contact services

-Automation in software testing services
+Example: automation in software testing services

-Automation testing, or test automation is a software testing technique that uses special automated testing tools to execute a test case suite.
-This testing software can also enter test data into the System Under Test, compare expected and actual results and generate detailed test reports.
-The downside of test automation is that it demands considerable investments of money and resources.
+Automation testing, or test automation, is a software testing technique that uses special automated testing tools to validate whether software works correctly.
+The testing software can also input test data in a system under test, compare expected and actual results and generate detailed test reports.
+The downside of test automation is that it requires large investments of money and resources.

 - For more information on software testing services, read our study on exporting software testing services to Europe.

-3. Work with (remote) collaboration tools
+3. Work with remote collaboration tools

 - Access to many potential projects worldwide